Revision of the EU legislation on blood, tissues and cells

 - updating the legislation in the direction of a more flexible alignment with scientific and technological developments

 - tackling the (re-)emergence of communicable diseases, including lessons learnt from the COVID-19 pandemic

 - focusing on the increasing commercialisation and globalisation of the sector

 - removing from legislation many technical provisions, which will allow a faster update of standards

 - possibly merging the basic acts into a single instrument.

-The revision is planned to be adopted in the last quarter of 2021.
+The revision is planned to be adopted in the first quarter of 2022.
 The legal basis is provided by Article 168(4)(a) of the Treaty on the Functioning of the European Union.

 In line with the Commission’s Better Regulation Guidelines, the legislative proposal will be preceded by an Impact Assessment, including the following steps:

 The Commission published a roadmap describing the scope of the initiative, defining the problems and outlining possible policy options to be considered in the Impact Assessment.

 Stakeholders, authorities and citizens were invited to submit comment on the roadmap up to 14 December 2020.
 The feedback period is now closed and, at the same link, the 82 submissions received are published.
 The feedback received will be taken into account as the Impact Assessment proceeds.